 - Description.
 Be concise.

 - Data type.
-The Data types that can be used are: Text, Number, CheckBox, ListBox, Date, MaskedText, URI, ListToCsv, and FileContent.
+The Data types that can be used are: Text, Number, CheckBox, ListBox, Date, MaskedText, URI, ListToCsv, FileContent, MultiSelect, Table, and HTML.

 - Lookup Value(s).
 Enter values separated by semicolons.